Achieving Financial Resilience: A Guide To Successful Cash Flow Management

 Cash surplus may be impacted

-Maintain contingency fund for unforeseen costs
+Maintain a contingency fund for unforeseen costs

 Seasonal Fluctuations